zhanglonglongSH/validator-profiles/profiles/Anonstake/README.md

 ## Our Architecture

-We are using several different cloud operators for Sentry nodes and smaller projects in combination with local high availability server configuration (Tier 4 Datacenter, with climate control, cooling, power/network solutions) and environment which is monitored and scaled according to capacity demands.
+We are using several different cloud operators for Sentry nodes and smaller projects in combination with local high availability server configuration (Tier 4 Datacenters) and environment which is monitored and scaled according to capacity demands.
 This includes data replication and usage of HSM when supported.
 We ensure a highly secured, resilient and reliable network.

 ## Ecosystem Contributions